 - External webpages and web applications

-All management, business owners, technical team members, and other staff involved in the ICT life cycle.
-With or without contractors, the government is accountable for conformance and must respond to access requests, litigation, and ensure conformance.
+All staff involved in the ICT life cycle.
+This includes management, business owners, technical team members, and other staff.
+With or without contractors, the government is accountable for conformance.
+The government must respond to access requests, litigation, and ensure conformance.

 - Audience size – How many users?